The long-sought dirt route from Draper's Corner Canyon to Alpine

 To get there, take Grove Drive to Alpine Cove

 Drive.
 Turn north on Aspen Drive.
 The road will turn to dirt.

-yards later, turn left on another dirt road.
-(This is a fire road, and is
+yards later, turn left on another dirt road, and you'll see a gate 100

 The trail starts between the two big rocks (between